rameez1822534/milestone-project-3/README.md

 <li>
 Add a Review ([CRUD] Create or 'add' a new review)</li>
-<li>All users can add reviews.User name will automatically populate in the add review form as Review Author.For selective fields,user can select the options from drop down.All the fields of the form is well explained with the 'placeholder' to make it user friendly.
+<li>All users can add reviews , user can automatically populate the reviews database and all new reviews added by the user will be visible on the home page.All the fields of the form is well explained with the 'placeholder' to make it user friendly.
 Viewing Reviews ([CRUD] Read or write )</li>
 <li>On the reviews page, all reviews are displayed.
 If user wants to see a check review,the review will open in a full screen where all the details of the review can be found.
 Update a Review([CRUD] Update reviews)</li>